 Estimated Prominence A prominence value which is estimated from contour lines, not surveyed heights, according to one of three methods: optimistic, pessimistic or interpolated.

 Greater Parent The first peak up the prominence walk that is both higher and also more prominent.
+But not necessarily the contour parent.

 Higher Ground An area of terrain on the far side of the key saddle that is higher than the peak itself.